dhvarela/marketplace/README.md

     $ cp .env.template .env

-ii) Fill ALPHAVANTAGE_KEY variable with your Alphavantage free api key You can get an Alphavantage free api key from https://www.alphavantage.co/support/#api-key
+ii) Fill ALPHAVANTAGE_KEY variable with your Alphavantage free api key.
+You can get an Alphavantage free api key from https://www.alphavantage.co/support/#api-key

 iii) Add marketplace.local domain to your local hosts: